Brexit advice for EU nationals studying in the UK

 This page provides information for students from the European Union (EU) studying an undergraduate or postgraduate course in the UK.

-It links to more information about how the UK’s exit from the EU may affect you and your studies, and what you may need to do to prepare.
+It links to more information about how the UK’s exit from the EU may affect you and your studies.

 Information from your university or college

-In the first instance, you should speak to your university or college if you have a question about the potential impact of Brexit on your studies.
+In the first instance, you should speak to your university or college if you have a question about the impact of the UK's departure from the EU on your studies.

-Your university or college will have received advice from the government about how to prepare for Brexit.
+Your university or college will have received advice from the government about the impact of the UK's departure from the EU.
 They should update you on topics such as:

 - the EU Settlement Scheme (if you plan on staying in the UK after 2020)